Is it normal to be able to go on vacation once a year?

 Where will MDW go from here?

 Both the calculation and rationale behind a minimum decent wage are available to anyone who is concerned with wage levels in the Czech Republic and will allow MDW to become a widely used instrument and argument.
-The expert platform will update the amount each year according to actual costs associated with the included expense categories.
+The expert platform updates the amount each year according to actual costs associated with the included expense categories, always during the first quarter of the previous year, depending on the date of publication of the data needed for the calculation.